life1347/life1347.github.io/content/blog/how-to-develop-a-serverless-application-with-fission-pt-1.md

 $ fission fn test --name foobar
 ```

----
+# Conclusion

+This part we introduce the advantage of adopting fission as serverless framework on kubernetes, basic concept of
+around fission core and how to create a simple HelloWorld example with fission.

-Stay tuned for [Part 2](/blog/how-to-develop-a-serverless-application-with-fission-pt-2) of this post, we will talk about how to create a REST API & Guestbook with fission!
+For [Part 2](/blog/how-to-develop-a-serverless-application-with-fission-pt-2) of this post, we will talk about
+what's the actual request payload being passed to user function and how to create a guestbook application with fission!

 In the meantime, feel free to [join the Fission community](https://fission.io/community/)!